Skip to content

 Custom Adding Errors

-Use the addError API to customize and add Error metric data Add custom Error.
+Use the addError API to custom add Error metric data Add custom Error.

 const error = new Error("Something wrong occurred.")